ucan-wg/delegation/README.md

 | `did:web:example.com`                                      | `crud/update` | Posts at `https://blog.example.com` with the `published` status and tagged with `published` and `news` |

 When validating a delegation chain in the abstract, all caveats MUST be present in each successive delegation.
 At invocation time, only the capability being invoked MUST be match the delegation chain.

-Note that all caveats need to be understable to th executor
+Note that all caveats need to be understood by the Executor.

 ### 4.4.1 The "True" Caveat